05bit/coverme/README.md

 pip3 install coverme
 ```

-If you're going to use Amazon services for backup, you'll also need to set up credentials via `aws configure` or manually, see [Tips on Amazon services setup][].
+If you're going to use Amazon services for backup, you'll also need to set up credentials via `aws configure` or manually, see [Tips on Amazon services setup](#tips-on-amazon-services-setup).

 Quickstart
 ----------